 Also crucial to the investigation is a group based in Vienna, Austria, called Bellingcat, led by chief investigator Christo Grozev, who calls Bellingcat a bunch of “data nerds.”
 It was through Bellingcat’s sleuthing using technology (and some good old-fashioned phone calls) that essential clues were uncovered.
 The documentary also includes a few journalists (such as CNN’s Tim Lister and Der Spiegel’s Fidelius Schmid) who also investigated the poisoning.

 “Navalny” is essential viewing for anyone interested in international politics.
 Viewers who see this movie can expect to go through a rollercoaster of emotions.
 And although the investigation does yield answers, “Navalny” is the type of documentary that concludes with a very “to be continued” tone, because events in Alexei Navalny’s life and in Russian politics are still making history.

 Warner Bros.
 Pictures and Fathom Events will release “Navalny” in U.S. cinemas for a limited engagement on April 11 and April 12, 2022.
 CNN and CNN+ will premiere “Navalny” on April 24, 2022.
-HBO Max will premiere the movie on a date to be announced.
+HBO Max will premiere the movie on May 26, 2022.